matestack/matestack-ui-core/docs/concepts/component.md

 end
 ```

-Then, we put both components to use on our example page:
+Then, put both components to use on the example page:

 ```ruby
 class ExamplePage < Page::Cell::Page